zacharyvig/semID/README.md

 - `scaling()` prints output about how/why/why not latent variables in the model are scaled.
-It relays which indicator is the scaling indicator (if applicalbe) and reasons why the latent variable is/is not scaled.
+It relays which indicator is the scaling indicator (if applicable) and reasons why the latent variable is/is not scaled.

 - `id2()` evaluates the two-step rule of identification for full SEMs